Building warrants of fitness

 - reminding building owners to supply their BWoF before it is due and following-up any overdue BWoFs.

-If the owner requests a change to the inspection, maintenance and reporting procedures of the compliance schedule, the territorial authority must consider the effect of the proposed change on the compliance of the system.
+If the owner requests a change to the inspection, maintenance and reporting procedures of the compliance schedule, the territorial authority should ensure that the proposed procedures will enable the specified systems to comply with the performance standards for those systems.

 On-site BWoF audits